-Pre-Nursing Studies

-RESHMAN students interested in nursing at Vanderbilt apply for admission to either the College of Arts and Science or Peabody College and indicate that pre-nursing is their intended program of studies.
+Pre-Nursing Studies RESHMAN students interested in nursing at Vanderbilt apply for admission to either the College of Arts and Science or Peabody College and indicate that pre-nursing is their intended program of studies.
 In addition to their faculty advisers in the College of Arts and Science or Peabody College, pre-nursing students will be assigned advisers in the School of Nursing to assist them in planning their program of studies.
 Qualified students are admitted to the Master of Science in Nursing Bridge program upon completion of 72 prerequisite hours or after earning a baccalaureate degree at Vanderbilt.
-Students are encouraged to write or call the Director, Office of Admissions, 101Godchaux Hall, (615) 322-3800 for further details of the program.

-Pre-Nursing Studies in the College of Arts and Science

-Pre-nursing students in the College of Arts and Science may either (a) complete the three-year bachelor's program offered by the College and apply for admission to the School of Nursing upon completion of the degree or (b) complete 72 hours of prerequisite courses and apply for admission to the School of Nursing for either their junior or their senior year.
+Students are encouraged to write or call the Office of Admissions, 102 Godchaux Hall, (615) 322-3800 for further details of the program.
+Pre-Nursing Studies in the College of Arts and Science Pre-nursing students in the College of Arts and Science may either (a) complete the three-year bachelor's program offered by the College and apply for admission to the School of Nursing upon completion of the degree or (b) complete 72 hours of prerequisite courses and apply for admission to the School of Nursing for either their junior or their senior year.
 Under either option, students must satisfy admission requirements for the M.S.N. program.
 Upon admission to the School of Nursing, the student will complete six semesters (two calendar years) of full-time study to earn the M.S.N.

-Students selecting the three-year program are referred to the appropriate section of the Undergraduate Catalog for details of the program.
-These students must complete the degree requirements in the College as well as prerequisite courses for admission to the School of Nursing.
 A sample curriculum plan for a major in psychology and completion of pre-nursing courses is outlined below, but students are not limited in their choice of major.
-They must, however, plan their program of studies carefully with their advisers in both the College of Arts and Science and the School of
+They must, however, plan their program of studies carefully with their advisers in both the College of Arts and Science and the School of Nursing.